Contribution

 You’ll need a Kubernetes cluster to run against.
 You can use KIND to get a local cluster for testing, or run against a remote cluster.

-Note: Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster kubectl cluster-info
+Note: Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster kubectl cluster-info shows).

 Running on the cluster